 Quick Summary: The Puppia is one of the best cheap dog harnesses available at the moment.
 It's not the most padded, durable or versatile harness.
 But for walking and hiking - especially as a small dog harness - it's a comfortable option.

 If your dog pulls on the lead, a flat collar can cause pain and even injury to the neck and back.
-For this reason, a harness is often a better choice.
+For this reason, a dog walking harness is often a better choice.
 Front-attaching harnesses can also provide greater control over your dog without causing discomfort.

 My top recommendation for a dog harness is the Ruffwear Front Range.
 It's a highly durable and well-padded harness, with easily adjustable buckles and dual-attachment points.
 If you're looking for a slightly cheaper option with many of the same features, the Kurgo Tru-Fit is a great alternative.